henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 Bossavit, Benoît et al.: Educational Games to Enhance Museum Visits for Schools.
 In: Journal of Educational Technology & Society, Vol. 21, No. 4 (October 2018). pp. 171—186.

+Farge, Arlette: The Allure of the Archives.
+New Haven & London 1989.

 Findlen, Paula: Objects of History: the Past Materialized.
 In: History and Theory, Vol. 59, No. 2 (June 2020). pp. 270—282.

 Flaherty, Colleen: Is Collaboration Worth It?
 January 6, 2017. (https://www.insidehighered.com/news/2017/01/06/historians-push-more-collaboration-field-traditionally-has-snubbed-group-efforts)